allan-villan/sql-optimization/README.md

 - Optimizations were made if necessary.

-- This project was completed using MySQL, so the **Query Execution Plans** being optimized were created by MySQL's optimizer.
+- This project uses MySQL, so the Query Execution Plans were created by MySQL's optimizer.

 ### Notable Improvement
 The most notable improvement was for Question 5 where I was able to: